-Uber revenue misses estimates despite easing price war, shares tumble
+Uber loses $5 billion, misses Wall Street targets despite easing price war

-(Reuters) - Uber Technologies Inc (UBER.N) reported lower-than-expected revenue for the second quarter on Thursday, sending shares down 12% as the largest U.S. ride-hailing company failed to show expected benefits of easing price competition.
+(Reuters) - Uber Technologies Inc (UBER.N) reported a $5.2 billion loss and revenue that fell short of Wall Street targets on Thursday as growth in its core ride-hailing business slowed, sending its shares down 6%.

-Uber’s net loss also widened to $5.24 billion, or $4.72 per share, in the quarter ended June 30 from $878 million, or $2.01 per share, a year earlier, reflecting $3.9 billion of stock-based compensation expenses related to its IPO earlier this year.
+Uber’s net loss, up from a loss of $878 million a year earlier, reflected $3.9 billion of stock-based compensation expenses related to its IPO earlier this year, and Wedbush analyst Ygal Arounian said its loss before interest, tax, depreciation and amortization was in line with Wall Street targets.

 Chief Executive Officer Dara Khosrowshahi said in a press call the competitive environment is starting to rationalize and it has been “progressively improving” since the first quarter.

-Smaller rival Lyft Inc (LYFT.O) said on Wednesday pricing had become “more rational”, meaning the company should spend less on promotions and incentives to win market share.
+Lyft on Wednesday said pricing had become “more rational”, meaning the company should spend less on promotions and incentives to win market share.
 It raised its revenue outlook on Wednesday.
-Lyft shares fell 2% after Uber’s report.
-Both ride hailing companies had seen share rise during regular trade.

 Uber’s Khosrowshahi said the company is making its decision separate from Lyft.